semgrep/semgrep-docs/docs/getting-started/quickstart-sms.md

 ## Supported source code managers

-- Semgrep Managed Scans is available for **GitHub-hosted (GitHub.com) and GitHub Enterprise Server** plans.
+Semgrep Managed Scans is available for **GitHub-hosted (GitHub.com) and GitHub Enterprise Server** plans.

+## Requirements

+To enable and use this feature, you must grant Semgrep **Read access** to your code.
+Steps are provided in [Add repositories to Semgrep Managed Scans](#add-repositories-to-semgrep-managed-scans).

+Read access is permitted through a private Semgrep app that you create and register yourself.
+See [Managed Scans > Security](/deployment/managed-scanning#security) for more information on how Semgrep handles your code.

 ## Prerequisites

 - Admin access to your GitHub organization.
-- **Read access** to your code must be granted to Semgrep.
-This is achieved through a private Semgrep app that you create and register yourself.
-See [Managed Scans > Security](/deployment/managed-scanning#security) for more information on how Semgrep handles your code.

 ## Add repositories to Semgrep Managed Scans